-The first approach to recognizing location from mobile devices using image-based web search was presented in (Yeh et al., 2004).
+The first approach to recognizing location from mobile devices using image-based web search was presented in [17].
 Two image matching metrics were used: energy spectrum and wavelet decompositions.
 Local features were not tested.
 In the last few years the problem of recognizing landmarks have received growing attention by the research community.
-In (Serdyukov et al., 2009) methods for placing photos uploaded to Flickr on the World map was presented.
+In [16] methods for placing photos uploaded to Flickr on the World map was presented.
 In the proposed approach the images were represented by vectors of features of the tags, and visual keywords derived from a vector quantization of the SIFT descriptors.

-In (Kennedy and Naaman, 2008) a combination of context- and content-based tools were used to generate representative sets of images for location-driven features and landmarks.
+In [13] a combination of contextand content-based tools were used to generate representative sets of images for location-driven features and landmarks.
 Visual information is combined with the textual metadata while we are only considering content-based classification.

-In (Zheng et al., 2009), Google presented its approach to building a web-scale landmark recognition engine.
-Most of the work reported was used to implement the Google Goggles service (Google, 2010).
+In [19], Google presented its approach to building a web-scale landmark recognition engine.
+Most of the work reported was used to implement the Google Goggles service [11].
 The approach makes use of the SIFT feature.
 The recognition is based on best matching image searching, while our novel approach is based on local features classification.
-In (Chen et al., 2009) a survey on mobile landmark recognition for information retrieval is given.
+In [7] a survey on mobile landmark recognition for information retrieval is given.
 Classification methods reported as previously presented in the literature include SVM, Adaboost, Bayesian model, HMM, GMM.
 The kNN based approach which is the main focus of this paper is not reported in that survey.
-In (Fagni et al., 2010), various MPEG-7 descriptors have been used to build kNN classifier committees.
+In [9], various MPEG-7 descriptors have been used to build kNN classifier committees.
 However local features were not considered.

-In (Boiman et al., 2008) the effectiveness of NN image classifiers has been proved and an innovative approach based on Image-to-Class distance that is similar in spirit to our approach has been proposed.
+In [6] the effectiveness of NN image classifiers has been proved and an innovative approach based on Image-to-Class distance that is similar in spirit to our approach has been proposed.